AdobeDocs/acp-mobile-sdkdocs/src/pages/documentation/sdk-versions.md

 <InlineAlert variant="info" slots="text"/>

-Adobe Experience Platform Mobile SDK plugins for Flutter (ACP 2.x) are compatible only with [iOS — Objective-C](#ios-objective-c) libraries, at this time.
+Adobe Experience Platform Mobile SDK plugins for Flutter are compatible only with [iOS — Objective-C](#ios-objective-c) libraries, at this time.

 | Extension | pub.dev | Github | Sample App |
 |---|---|---|---|